sE's "no-frills" small-diaphragm condenser, the sE1a puts on a serious performance.

 When purchased as a pair, the capsules are factory-matched for perfect tolerance, guaranteeing the best possible stereo image.

-This configuration also includes a precision stereo mounting bar and two mic clips, all packaged inside a wooden presentation box.
+This configuration also includes a precision stereo mounting bar and two mic clips, all packaged inside a sturdy flight case.

 "...even though the mic comes with no pad or filter switches, it can handle pretty much everything it is likely to encounter in day-to-day studio work.
 A very subtle presence hump centered at around 8kHz adds a natural airiness to the sound."